Bereira/SIESTA/README.md

 To characterize a given star cluster, start by running `Initialization.ipynb` Jupyter Notebook, where you'll define all the necessary inputs for performing the Markov Chain Monte Carlo (MCMC) sampling.

-After running the Notebook, you can start the MCMC sampling by running:
+After running the Notebook, you can perform the MCMC sampling by running:

 ```
 python RunMCMCsampling.py PROJECT_NAME